huntergrean/practice_notes/as_mvp.md

-# PRD: esqry for Attorneys
+# PRD: a-side mvp

 ## Target profile
 Any attorney that handles individuals clients in the following areas:
-* Bankruptcy and debt
-* Business
-* Criminal defense
-* Employment and labor
-* Family
 * Immigration
-* Real estate
-* Landlord and tenant
-* Trusts, wills, and estates

-These attorneys will likely be more tech savvy and willing to try out new methods to get clients.
+These attorneys will likely be younger, more tech savvy, and willing to try out new methods to get clients.
 They may work independently or work in a firm which is likely to be smaller in size.

 ## User walkthrough- Version: V1 (MVP)
-Bruce is a real estate transactions attorney who mostly helps people refinance mortgages and restructure/modify the terms of financing on their housing.
-Bruce downloads esqry for lawyers.
+Alice is an immigration attorney who assists individuals with:
+* obtaining visas
+* gaining US citizenship
+* defend the rights of immigrants
+* navigate the issues of illegal immigration
+Alice also assists businesses with
+* understanding immigration issues for their current and prospective employees

-### 1. Registration
+### 1. Registration (1 screen)

-Bruce must create an account by entering his bar membership ID (which must be validated), state, areas of practice, and name
+The registration screen contains the following fields:

-**Screen 1:** text fields for bar ID, name with drop down menu selections for state and practice areas
+* text fields for bar ID, name, and email

-### 2. View questions

-Bruce gets to view the latest posted questions and answers while his identity and practice status is being verified.

-**Screen 1:** a scrollable text field showing question previews and answer previews, sorted by last modified date and grouped by practice area.
-Tapping on a qa pair will expose the full text of both.

-### 3. Edit profile

-Upon verification of identity, Bruce is prompted to modify his profile.
-The minimum details collected earlier will pre-populate the fields on this screen.
-Additional fields will include:
-* education background
-* languages spoken
+* drop down menu for state
-* years of practice
+* radio buttons for practice areas
-* Additional certifications
-* contact information
-* photo
-* law firm association

-**Screen 1:** text fields for the above information with a photo upload button.
-At the bottom is a save button.
-None of these additional fields are required.
-After saving, the next screen should be the registered attorney home page.
+### 2. Registration verification (1 screen)

+While identity and practice status are being verified, a screen will display the following message:

+"We are currently verifying your bar membership and identification.
+We will notify you with a status update soon!"

-### 4. Registered attorney homepage
+### 3. Registered attorney homepage (1 screen)

-The registered attorney homepage is the primary homepage for the attorney app.
+The registered attorney homepage is the primary homepage for the attorney-side app.

-**Screen 1:**
-This screen has 5 buttons that contain the main categories for attorney-side app and an additional page for app settings.
+This screen has 3 buttons that contain the main categories for attorney-side app and an additional page for app settings.

 * Questions
 * Clients
 * Profile
-* Community
 * Settings

-### 5. New questions
+### 5. Questions (3 screens)

-Bruce selects *Questions*

-**Screen 1:** On the top or bottom there is a Nav bar that displays: New Questions >> All practice areas >> Display *Answered* and *unanswered*
+**Screen 1:**  Nav bar that displays: New Questions >> Display *Answered* and *unanswered*

-*All practice areas* and *Answered* and *unanswered* are links to be able to filter the questions viewed
+ *Answered* and *unanswered* are links to be able to filter the questions viewed

-On the page itself will be a preview of the question, a preview of the answer and the answer's rating.
+On the page itself will be a preview of the question, a preview of the answer.
 Scrolling down will reveal more questions.
-Bruce clicks on an answered question.

 **Screen 2:** Answered question